solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 join the restart, not vice versa.
 So the list of blocks a validator needs to repair will never grow bigger when more validators join the restart.

-Once the validator gets LastVotedForkSlots, it can draw a line which are the "must-have" blocks.
+Once the validator gets `RestartLastVotedForkSlots``, it can draw a line which are the "must-have" blocks.
 When all the "must-have" blocks are repaired and replayed, it can proceed to step 3.

 ### 3. `silent repair phase`: Gossip current heaviest fork